frconor-ebook/meditations/_posts/2025-02-12-good-anger-and-bad-anger.md

 react when things are wrong---not to be careless or lacking in love, or not to go the extra mile, not to be lacking in fortitude.

-We are born children of anger.
-There\'s a great anger that dominates the world.
+"We are born children of anger" (Eph.
+2:3).
+There's a great anger that dominates the world.
 It can live in the hearts of men.
 It can cause a lot of trouble, a lot of chaos.

 That bad anger can be everywhere.
 It\'s a condition where the tongue works faster than the mind.
 That bad anger can cause people to hurt each